Home » All Blogs » Working with Polymorphic Relationships in SOQL Queries

 }

-Here we are using the instanceof keyword in our if and else if conditions.
-Instanceof key word will help us to verify the right side of the keyword to the left of declared type in the expression.
+Here, we use the instanceof keyword in our if and else if conditions.
+Instanceof keyword will help us to verify the right side of the keyword to the left of declared type in the expression.

 Prakash Jada